 A doctor is likely to recommend lifestyle changes such as quitting smoking, changing eating habits and engaging in regular exercise.
-This may present a significant barrier if an individual is only learning about the cardiovascular disease in later life.
+This may present a significant barrier if an individual is only learning about cardiovascular disease in later life.
 Introducing changes to diet and lifestyle at any age may be challenging so individuals may need the support of their family to implement these important changes.

 Effects On Caregivers And Families

-Individuals with CAD may depend on family members to take them to hospital appointments which may disrupt the routine of families who are managing multiple commitments, such as work, children and their own busy lives.
+Individuals with CAD may depend on family members to take them to hospital appointments which may disrupt the routine of families who are managing multiple commitments, such as work, children, and their own busy lives.

 For a spouse/partner or family who is dependent on an individual with CAD, there are financial implications as well.
-An individual’s absence from work, alongside the additional costs incurred for treatment, may place significant financial burden on the spouse/partner or family.
+An individual’s absence from work, alongside the additional costs incurred for treatment, may place a financial burden on the spouse/partner or family.
 Later in this guide, we will explore the financial options available to families to help minimize this impact.

 Learning More About The Disease